binitdatta/rollingstone-debug-tool-verbose-demo/README.md

   # B. com.rollingstone.debugclientdemo.model.verbose.RequestInsightCollector.java - This class has all the methods to implement the verbose functionality and it uses ThreadLocal to do so.

   # C. com.rollingstone.debugclientdemo.model.verbose.RequestInsight.java  - The Model class for verbose feature

+  # D. com.rollingstone.debugclientdemo.verbose.interceptors.RestTemplateVerboseInterceptor  - The Spring MVC Request Interceotor.
+This class needs a little tweak based on what service is called.
+The tweak is self explanatory.
+Please contact me if there are questions.

+# 15. If we have a situiaton where Service A calls Service B and Service B calls Service C, we can enable this feature in all three services.
+Service A will pass the additional verbose paramater to Service B and Service B to C etc. All upstream response then, will include each services original response along with the modified response.